ItzShaikhSana/Car-Evaluation-Database-using-Decision-Trees/README.md

 **Objective**

-The primary objective is to develop a Decision Tree model to classifycar acceptability into one of the four classes (unacc,acc,good,v-good) and identify the key factors influencing these classifications.
+The primary objective is to develop a Decision Tree model to classify car acceptability into one of the four classes (unacc,acc,good,v-good) and identify the key factors influencing these classifications.

 **Project Workflow**